BreizhZut/PracticalMachineLearning_HAR/HAR_quality.md

 # Abstract

-For a total of 6 subject, data from accelerometers on the belt, forearm, arm, and dumbell were collected while performing barbell lifts correctly and incorrectly in 5 different ways.
+For a total of 6 subjects, data from accelerometers on the belt, forearm, arm, and dumbell were collected while performing barbell lifts correctly and incorrectly in 5 different ways.
 Using random forest machine learning algorithm, we created a model to infer from the data, how the exercise was performed.
-With a out of sample error rate smaller than 0.3 %, we can provide diagnostics helping future users to optimize their training exercise and avoid potential injury.
+With an out of sample error rate smaller than 0.3 %, we can provide diagnostics helping future users to optimize their training exercise and avoid potential injury.

 # Data set

-The data for this project was made publicly available in. [http://groupware.les.inf.puc-rio.br/har](http://groupware.les.inf.puc-rio.br/har) [^1].
+The data for this project was made publicly available in [http://groupware.les.inf.puc-rio.br/har](http://groupware.les.inf.puc-rio.br/har) [^1].
 Further detail can be found in [http://groupware.les.inf.puc-rio.br](http://groupware.les.inf.puc-rio.br/har#ixzz4FytImzrr).

 ## HAR Training and HAR Testing data sets